valkey-io/valkey-doc/topics/search-data-formats.md

 ## JSON Vector Format

-For JSON-type indexes, vectors are stored as a JSON string containing a bracketed, comma-separated list of floating-point values:
+For JSON type indexes, vectors are stored as a JSON string containing a bracketed, comma-separated list of floating-point values:

 ```
 JSON.SET doc:1 $ '{"embedding": "[1.0, 0.0, 0.0]"}'